Advising Expectations and Student Learning Outcomes

 Demonstrating Your Achievement of Learning Outcomes

 In order for you and your academic advisor to accurately measure and document that you have achieved the learning outcomes for academic advising, the two of you will develop an on-going record of your advising work.
-This record will consist of a variety of documents including your educational plan, your semester schedules, collaborative work done due to referrals on campus, and a variety of documents that you and your advisor will develop together to demonstrate your achievement of these outcomes.
+This record will consist of a variety of documents including your educational plan, your semester schedules, collaborative work completed from referrals on campus, and a variety of other documents that you and your advisor will develop together to demonstrate your achievement of these outcomes.